SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch15:file_attributes.md

       > refer to [uulp Ch3.md: 14](https://github.com/SteveLauC/Notes/blob/main/system/system-programming/understanding-unix-linux-programming/Ch3.md)

       In current implementation, `mode_t` is defined as `u32`.
-Though it is a 32-bit type, only the low 16 bits are used.
+[Though it is a 32-bit type, only the low 16 bits are used](https://stackoverflow.com/q/9602685/14092446)

       ![diagram](https://github.com/SteveLauC/pic/blob/main/photo_2022-10-02_20-54-58.jpg)